Best subscription billing software for SaaS in 2026: A decision guide

 Why this question is harder in 2026

-The category split that mattered in 2020, subscription billing versus usage metering, has collapsed.
-Most modern SaaS companies sell hybrid pricing now.
+The category split that was really important in 2020 (meaning, subscription billing versus usage metering) has all but collapsed since most modern SaaS companies sell hybrid pricing now.
 Seats for the dashboard.
 Usage for the API.
 Credits for the AI features.
 Sometimes outcomes for the agent runs.

-The platforms that grew up serving one of those models are scrambling to add the others.
-The ones built native to hybrid have a structural lead.
-(And the buyers who picked the wrong tool in 2022 are migrating in 2026.)
+The platforms that grew up serving one of those models are scrambling to add the others and the ones built native to hybrid have a big lead.
+(And the buyers who picked the wrong tool in 2022 are migrating in 2026)…

 The 5 questions that decide the billing choice